ADVERTISEMENT

 When we talk about choosing yarns for projects, we often start by saying “think about how the project will be used and choose the yarn that fits.”
 So, a scarf you want to keep you warm on a snowy day might be best made from cozy wool while a thirsty cotton would be a good choice for dish towels.
 Another consideration you need to make, though, is what sort of structure or technique you’re using, especially if you’re planning to weave lace.

 What does this have to do with yarn?
-Well, if you’re weaving lace on a rigid-heddle loom, your choice of yarn will affect your weaving experience as well as the aesthetics of your final product.
-The classic choices for lace are all plant fibers: cotton, linen, hemp, and blends that combine some or all of these 3.
+Well, if you’re weaving pick-up lace on a rigid-heddle loom, your choice of yarn will affect your weaving experience as well as the aesthetics of your final product.
+The classic choices for this kind of lace are all plant fibers: cotton, linen, hemp, and blends that combine some or all of these three.
 These specific plant fibers are so popular because they exist in a sort of middle territory of texture when it comes to yarns.
-They are not slippery like silk or rayons such as Tencel or bamboo and they aren’t sticky like some wools.
+They are not slippery like silk or rayons such as Tencel or bamboo, and they aren’t sticky like some wools.
 They’re easy to pick up and manipulate.

-Also, one of the primary traditional uses for woven lace is for table linens, and while wool is absorbent, I don’t know that cashmere napkins sound all that appealing.
-The only caveat about using these fibers on your rigid-heddle loom would be to leave linen in the weft as it can be extremely difficult to tension in the warp.
+The only caveat about using these fibers on your rigid-heddle loom would be if you've never woven with linen before to leave linen in the weft as it can be extremely difficult to tension in the warp, especially when dry.
+If you do weave with linen in the warp, make sure to find some way to keep it moist if you live in a dry climate.
+Spray bottles of water and humidifiers can help.
 Hemp can also be fiddly, but is easier to work with than linen.

 If you’re interested in weaving lace, but don’t know where to start when it comes to pick-up patterns, we’ve got your covered.
 Sarah C. Bixler’s previously mentioned video, Huck Lace on the Rigid-Heddle Loom, is an excellent resource for anyone who needs to watch somebody else demonstrate a weaving technique before they understand it.
-If you have back issues of Easy Weaving with Little Looms, or a subscription with access to our digital archive, there are plenty of excellent projects to choose from: Sharlet Elms’ Sunset Scarf from the Summer 2021 issue, Shilpa Nagarkar’s Veerya Scarf from the 2021 Holiday issue, and the Winter Waves Towels from Summer 2019 are all very different projects that feature pick-up lace.
+I'd also suggest picking up a copy of the Spring 2025 issue of Easy Weaving of Little Looms which is full of lace projects of all kinds, including the towels and scarf pictured above.

 Happy Weaving!